-Growing up, the future Dr. Aaron Partsafas chose his profession when he saw a surgeon restore his sister’s use of two fingers following a household accident.
+Aaron Partsafas, M.D., chose his profession at a young age when he saw a surgeon restore his sister’s use of two fingers following a household accident.
 “I was 10 years old at the time, and my interest in medicine was piqued,” he recalls.
 “I was drawn to become a surgeon because of the satisfaction of immediate results.”

-In his medical practice today, Dr. Partsafas emphasizes the importance of simple communication and excellent customer service.
-He believes that patients need reliable information to make the best decisions and be optimal partners in their own health care, so he considers his most important role to be a patient educator.
-Dr. Partsafas' medical interests include aortic surgery, peripheral bypass, endovascular aneurysm repair, treatment of venous disease and varicose veins.
+Today, Dr. Partsafas emphasizes the importance of simple communication and excellent customer service.
+He believes that patients need reliable information to make the best decisions.
+He considers his most important role to be an educator, so patients can be optimal partners in their own health care.
+Dr. Partsafas's medical interests include aortic surgery, peripheral bypass, endovascular aneurysm repair, treatment of venous disease, and varicose veins.

-Dr. Partsafas earned his bachelor’s degree from Southern Oregon University and went on to study medicine at Oregon Health & Science University, where he earned his medical degree, completed his internship and residency in general surgery, and finished his training with a fellowship in vascular surgery.
+Dr. Partsafas earned his bachelor’s degree from Southern Oregon University.
+He went on to study medicine at Oregon Health & Science University, where he earned his medical degree, completed his residency in general surgery, and finished his training with a fellowship in vascular surgery.

 Areas of expertise

-Dr. Partsafas's medical interests include aortic surgery, peripheral bypass, endovascular aneurysm repair, treatment of venous disease and varicose veins.
+Vascular surgery, general surgery.
+Dr. Partsafas's medical interests include aortic surgery, peripheral bypass, endovascular aneurysm repair, and the treatment of venous disease and varicose veins.